NateEag/how-i-code/content/fundamentals.rst

 * Naming
 * Data modeling
 * Using programs
-..
-TODO Consider calling this 'Explaining programs'?
-Writing is better than talking but both are helpful, and they're both higher up the list of fundamentals.
 * Documenting programs
 * Writing maintainable programs
 * Adding features to programs